Monday, December 26, 2022

 Research is another thing he could do, but others can do better.
 Vesta is the one innovating for the Jura-Tempest Federation.

-Of course, the nation-building over the course of several adventures.
+Of course, the nation-building takes place over the course of several adventures.
 It is not a singular process of building roads and houses in every episode / chapter.
 These adventures include the oni attack, the rampage of the Orc Lord's army, catching the notice of genuine Demon Lords, and outright invasion.
 Building the nation is the outcome of many events, but it is the single thread uniting all of them.
 The focus of the protagonist of this story is the well-being of this nation and the people under his care.

 The people under his care are not invincible; not helpless but not invincible either.
 His nation can get wrecked.
 This is what Rimiru worries about.
 He himself may be essentially unkillable, but his survival is not in question.
 The survival and development of his nation is what is in question.
 The story is about how he answers that question.